-What Is a Lithium-ion Battery Made Out Of?
+What is a Lithium Battery Made From?

 How Electricity Flows in a Lithium-ion Cell

 Now let’s assume the battery becomes part of a closed—or completed—circuit.
 That means you inserted in your cordless impact driver, for instance, and pulled the trigger.

 It immediately begins discharging.
 An oxidation reaction occurs in the anode between the lithium and electrolyte.
 Electrons jump ship from the lithium atoms to create lithium ions.

+If you can recall your first chemistry class, you’ll remember that an ion is an atom that has a net charge, either positive or negative, due to the gain or loss of at least one electron.
 Electrons will follow the path of least resistance through a completed circuit, powering your impact driver in the process.
 The lithium ions, however, move through the separator with the help of static electricity.
 They meet up with their long-lost electrons in the cathode and create a reduction reaction.

-Charging the Battery Reverses the Process
+A Rechargeable Lithium Battery Reverses the Process

 Charging the battery reverses the process.
 Applying a current to the battery, an oxidation reaction occurs in the cathode.
 Then a reduction reaction occurs in the anode.
 Electrons move outside the cell to the opposite end.
-The electrolyte conducts the Lithium ions through the separator again.
+The electrolyte conducts the lithium ions through the separator again.
 Finally, lithium atoms again come to rest in the anode as potential energy.

-When a secondary cell is discharging, its polarity is no different than a primary cell: cathode (+), anode (-).
-But upon charging, a secondary cell’s cathode becomes the negative electrode, and the anode becomes the positive electrode.
+When a secondary cell discharges, its polarity is no different than a primary cell: cathode (+), anode (-).
+However, after charging, a secondary cell’s cathode becomes the negative electrode, and the anode becomes the positive electrode.

 Why Lithium-ion Batteries Beat Other Technology

-Secondly, lithium-ion batteries are repeatedly rechargeable with minimal memory effect.
+Secondly, lithium batteries are repeatedly rechargeable with minimal memory effect.
 That is, their maximum energy capacity doesn’t diminish over time like NiCd or NiMH batteries.
 They also charge faster and can hold the charge for a long time when not in use.